mantidproject/documents/Design/Instrument-2.0/ScanningInstruments_Design.md

 `DetectorInfo` will ultimately store the information for positions and rotation, so will need to do this in a way that can be accessed by both the detector index and time index.
 Masking would be done at the spectrum level, if it is required for a detector for some time steps, but not all. `DetectorInfo` will also hold the start and end times for each step in the scan.
 The objects it would need might be along the lines of:
 * `std::vector<std::vector<Kernel::V3D>> positions`
 * `std::vector<std::vector<Kernel::V3D>> rotations`
-* `std::vector<std::vector<std:pair<Kernel::DateAndTime, Kernel::DateAndTime>>> timeRanges`
+* `std::vector<std:pair<Kernel::DateAndTime, Kernel::DateAndTime>> timeRanges`

 Appropriate typedefs should be used here for readability.
-All of the vector objects would have the same size, the number of steps in the scan for the vector of vectors, and the number of detectors for the vector of positions.
+The first index for the outer vector for `positions` and `rotations` would be the time index, and the second index for the inner vector would be the detector index - e.g. `positions[time_index][detector_index]`.
+For the `timeRanges` vector this would be just a vector of time indexes - `timeRanges[time_index]`.

 #### `SpectrumInfo`